Minami-Matsumoto Station: History

 Minami-Matumoto Station opened on 1 September 1944.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering introduced on the line from February 2025, with the station being assigned number SN05.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 1584 passengers daily (boarding passengers only).